AY-SWE/Voice-Recognition-News-App/README.md

-# Voice-Recognition News Article App
+# AI Voice-Recognition News Article App

-## A voice-recognition-powered React application that features a variety of news articles.
+## A voice-recognition React application powered by Alan AI that features a variety of news articles.
+User will voice commands that will prompt the desired news articles.
+Have fun exploring!

-Technologies used
+Technologies used:
 Frontend: Javascript, HTML/CSS, React.js
 Backend: Alan AI, News API